Amaguk2023/EmlFileGenerator/README.md

 At the moment the only new addition to the code is a translator.

 Current program has a bug.
-If 'endofmail' is written without hitting enter, localbounderror is thrown.
+If 'endofmail' is written without hitting enter, Unboundlocalerror is thrown.